 Duke provider administers J&J COVID-19 vaccine at drive-through Duke Health clinic.

 There’s no question that being vaccinated against COVID-19 is your best form of protection against the virus.
 And the sooner people get vaccinated, the faster the pandemic will end.
-Because the Johnson & Johnson (J&J) COVID-19 vaccine is easy to distribute and store, it will become widely available very soon, and more people will get to choose their vaccine by brand.
+The Johnson & Johnson (J&J) COVID-19 vaccine is easy to distribute and store.

-Dr. Cameron Wolfe, MBBS, a Duke Health infectious disease expert, wants people to focus more on getting vaccinated, and less on which vaccine they get.
+Dr. Cameron Wolfe, MBBS, a Duke Health infectious disease expert, wants people to on getting vaccinated.
 “I worry that people will delay getting vaccinated as they hunt for a site that gives them the vaccine they want,” he said.
 “This will only increase their risk for getting COVID-19 and negate any perceived benefit one vaccine has over another.”
 To set the record straight, here's what you need to know about the J&J vaccine.

 How the J&J COVID-19 Vaccine Works

 The J&J vaccine (also called the Johnson & Johnson's Janssen COVID-19 vaccine) uses an inactivated cold virus to carry genetic material, which prompts your cells to create a harmless piece of the “spike protein” found on the surface of COVID-19.
 This helps the body build an immune response against the coronavirus that causes COVID-19.
 These types of vaccines have been around for years and are generally safe for large populations of people.

 The J&J vaccine will not give you a cold.
 “The virus has been inactivated so it won’t make you sick,” Dr. Wolfe said.